virtualelephant/vsphere-sddc/ansible/roles/nsxv-transport-zone/README.md

-nsxv-controllers
+nsxv-transport-zone
 =========

-Create or delete NSX-v Controllers.
+Create or delete and NSX-v Transport Zone.

 Requirements
 ------------